Last Updated on March 12, 2026 by Ewen Finser

 Volume of Transactions:

-• Do you process hundreds of invoices monthly, or are doing just a couple dozen?
+- Do you process hundreds of invoices monthly, or just a few dozen?

 Complexity of Workflows: